-Anything goes with the design of this summer-themed flower pot.
-As long as it makes you think of long sunny days spent in the garden, it’s a winner!
+Anything goes with the design of this themed Summer Flower Pot.
+As long as it makes you think of long sunny days spent in the garden it’s a winner!
 Think bumble bees, brightly-coloured flowers and ladybirds and browse our selection of vibrant craft goodies to inspire you.
+Take a look at our How to Make below:

 You will need: